ileskaa/ileskaa/README.md

 #### Certifications:
 I successfuly passed the IBM data science professional certificate, which can be viewed on the "Licences and certifications" section of my LinkedIn profile: https://fi.linkedin.com/in/akseli-ingervo
 ## VBA
-In the context of my work as internal auditor in the financial sector, I've written several many scripts incorporating the following:
+In the context of my work as internal auditor in the financial sector, I've written many scripts incorporating the following concepts:
 - folder drilldowns
 - automatically converting .msg files to pdf files
 - fusioning hundreds of files classed by date into a single document to allow data analysis